-Kitami City has been promoting their city as the “City of Yakiniku.”
-So, naturally, we set out to find the most popular yakiniku restaurants in the area.
+So why is Kitami so popular for yakiniku?
+It turns out that the city used to have a slaughterhouse and the surrounding municipalities were thriving with cattle and pig farming.
+Since then, Kitami City has been promoting itself as the “City of Yakiniku.”
+So, naturally, we set out to find the most popular Hokkaido yakiniku restaurants in the area!

 1. Yojo Horumon: A Must Try Classic Hokkaido Yakiniku Spot